 Chief of Police : John Duscio

-Chief Duscio graduated Summa Cum Laude from American Intercontinental University with a Bachelor of Science degree in Criminal Justice.
+Chief John Duscio graduated summa cum laude from American Intercontinental University with a Bachelor of Science degree in Criminal Justice.
 He began his law enforcement career in 1987 working in the jails at the Santa Clara County Sheriff's Department in San Jose, California.
-Chief Duscio worked for the San Jose, and Los Gatos California Police Departments before relocating to McKinney, Texas, in 1995.
-He was hired as a police officer by the McKinney Police Department and worked many assignments including: School Resource Officer, Bike Patrol, Professional Standards Sergeant, Hiring and Background Investigations, Policy research, Community Services Sergeant, Patrol Lieutenant, and was promoted to the rank of Captain in 2004.
+Chief Duscio worked for the San Jose and Los Gatos California Police Departments before relocating to McKinney, Texas, in 1995.
+He was hired as a police officer by the McKinney Police Department and worked many assignments including: School Resource Officer, Bike Patrol, Professional Standards Sergeant, Hiring and Background Investigations, Policy Research, Community Services Sergeant and Patrol Lieutenant, and he was promoted to the rank of Captain in 2004.

 In June of 2007, he accepted a position with the Wylie Police Department as the Assistant Chief and was promoted to his present rank in January 2008.
 He holds TCLEOSE Master Peace Officer Certification and is a graduate of the Institute for Law Enforcement Administration School of Police Supervision, and Command and Management College.
 He attended session #241 of the FBI National Academy spring of 2010.

 Welcome to the City of Wylie Police Department web page.
 I wanted to take this opportunity to introduce myself and the individuals in charge of key divisions in the Police Department.